eclipse-ankaios/ankaios/doc/docs/usage/tutorial-vehicle-signals.md

 ank get state
 ```

-If we want to start the three workloads already at startup of the Ankaios server and agents we need to create a file with the startup state.
+If we want to start the three workloads on startup of the Ankaios server and agents we need to create a startup state file.
-With the default installation this file is `/etc/ankaios/state.yaml` as we can see in the systemd until file of the Ankaios server:
+In the default installation this file is `/etc/ankaios/state.yaml` as we can see in the systemd until file of the Ankaios server:

 ```shell
 $ systemctl cat ank-server